rothgar/netdata-wiki/Writing-Plugins.md

 Plugins standard error (stderr) is send to the error log of netdata.

+### Plugins run forever

+Plugins have to be designed in such a way to stay alive for multiple iterations.

+> This is very important for the resources consumed by netdata as a total.
+CPU resources are scarce, while memory resources are not to the same degree.
+Of course there must be a balance, but CPU resources must be respected above all other.
+So, writing plugins that can stay alive and repeatedly collect and send data to netdata, is the best way of doing it.

 ### Plugins configuration

 Netdata will only supply the environment variable `NETDATA_CONFIG_DIR` to the directory where configuration files are stored.
 It is up to the plugin to read the configuration it needs.